We have answers.

 Physicians choose CRL for our expertise in performing this very specific labor intensive test.
 Specimens require extensive manual manipulation and nerve fibers are counted manually.
-Each case is read by both a neuromuscular neurologist and a dermatopathologist to provide the most specialized interpretations of the patient’s specimen.
+Each case is read by both a neuromuscular neurologist and dermatopathologist to provide the most specialized interpretations of the patient’s specimen.
 At Corinthian Reference Lab, we are committed to providing the most accurate diagnostic small fiber neuropathy testing available so that each patient ultimately receives the best possible care.

-What is small fiber neuropathy?
+small fiber neuropathy?

-David Saperstein, M.D. is a graduate of Boston University School of Medicine.
+David Saperstein, M.D., is a graduate of Boston University School of Medicine.
 He completed his Neurology residency at Wilford Hall USAF Medical Center in San Antonio, Texas, followed by a Neuromuscular Disease/Clinical Neurophysiology fellowship at the University of Texas Southwestern Medical Center in Dallas.
 Dr. Saperstein is board certified in Neurology, Neuromuscular Medicine and Electrodiagnostic Medicine.
 Dr. Saperstein participated in multicenter research studies of treatments for amyotrophic lateral sclerosis, myasthenia gravis, immune-mediated neuropathies, and muscular dystrophy.
 Dr. Saperstein has authored or co-authored over 40 journal articles, book chapters and abstracts regarding various aspects of nerve and muscle diseases like small fiber neuropathy.
 He is a Neuromuscular Neurologist for CRL.